Western United FC: Wyndham City Stadium

 The club has proposed building a 15,000 seated stadium in Tarneit, Victoria.
 The stadium would be the first major venue in the country to be exclusively owned and operated by an A-League club.
-The proposal, to be funded entirely privately, has received planning approval from the Victorian Government, and the club has stated it expects construction to commence in mid-2021 with a view to completion by mid-2023.
+The proposal, to be funded entirely privately, has received planning approval from the Victorian Government, and the club has stated it expects construction to commence in mid-2024 with a view to completion by mid-2026.

 On 6 December 2019, Western United announced that site investigations had been completed and that construction is expected to commence in mid-2020.
 On 18 September 2020, Western United announced that a training facility would be built adjacent to the new stadium development.
-The training facility is planned to have two grass and one artificial football pitch, along with seating for 5,000 spectators.
+The training facility is planned to have two grass and one artificial soccer pitch, along with seating for 5,000 spectators.
 The main grass pitch, with the 5,000 seat stand would be used as the training base by Western United, while the other two pitches would have shared community use.
 The press release also revealed that the club has completed all of the site investigations required to develop a concept masterplan for the new stadium and that planning submission has been submitted to the Department of Environment, Land, Water and Planning (DELWP) for approval.
 The release also states that construction on the new precinct will commence in early 2021, to be completed by early 2023.
-On 22 September 2021 Western Melbourne Group, the football club's parent company, announced that "in the week commencing 25 October 2021, early works on the site at Leakes Road, Tarneit will commence" which would create access roads to the construction site.
+On 22 September 2021 Western Melbourne Group, the club's parent company, announced that "in the week commencing 25 October 2021, early works on the site at Leakes Road, Tarneit will commence" which would create access roads to the construction site.
 The announcement also advised that planning approval for the stadium had not yet been received and that timelines for completion had been refreshed in light of the COVID-19 pandemic.
 As of May 2022, construction on the Wyndham City Stadium is still yet to commence, with Western United chairman Jason Sourasis admitting that the club were "naive" to declare they would be able to build a new stadium within two years of their inception.
 The stadium is now anticipated to become operational in 2026.
-The club plan to start playing matches at the Wyndham Regional Football Facility in 2023 - a small training stadium with a capacity of approximately 5,000 spectators located within the same precinct of the future Wyndham City Stadium.
+The club plan to start playing matches at the Wyndham Regional Football Facility in 2024; a small training stadium with a capacity of approximately 5,000 spectators located within the same precinct of the future Wyndham City Stadium.

+An update on the construction timeline was given in January 2024.
+Western United chairman Jason Sourasis stated that construction should begin mid-to-late 2024, with completion in time for the 2026–27 A League season.

+On 13 February 2024, it was announced that the Wyndham Regional Football Facility would host the A-League Women match between Western United FC and Newcastle Jets FC on 17 March 2024, with Victoria Premier League 1 and A-League Men matches to follow.